The Rainbow History Project

-The Rainbow History Project, also known as RHP, was founded in Washington, D.C. in November 2000.
-Its mission is to “collect, preserve, and promote an active knowledge of the history, arts, and culture of metropolitan Washington DC’s diverse LGBTQ+ communities.”
-RHP’s various activities include collecting oral histories, providing walking tours, hosting panel presentations, gathering archival materials, recognizing community pioneers, and research assistance.
+The Rainbow History Project, also known as RHP, is an American history project founded in Washington, D.C. in November 2000.
+Its purpose is to “collect, preserve, and promote an active knowledge of the history, arts, and culture of metropolitan Washington DC's diverse LGBTQ+ communities.”
+RHP's various activities include collecting oral histories, providing walking tours, hosting panel presentations, gathering archival materials, recognizing community pioneers, and research assistance.

+WorldPride 2025 Exhibition: "Pickets, Protests, and Parades"

+In 2025, the Rainbow History Project is presenting its largest exhibition to date, “Pickets, Protests, and Parades: The History of Gay Pride in Washington,” as part of WorldPride in Washington, D.C.
+The free outdoor exhibit will be on display at Freedom Plaza from May 17 through July 7, 2025, and is expected to reach millions of visitors.
+The exhibition disrupts the commonly held belief that the LGBTQ+ Rights Movement began with the Stonewall Riots, highlighting instead the earlier activism of the Mattachine Society of Washington and the April 1965 White House picket.

+Exhibition Themes

+The exhibition is organized around ten themes, each representing a pivotal era in the history of LGBTQ Pride in DC: